Last Updated: May 11, 2022

 - Keep every product logged in your point of sale system so you can avoid price swapping.
 Switching tags is a common method of lowering the price on more expensive items.

 - Maintain a thorough and accurate inventory.
 Again, this is another retail best practice, but it also helps quickly identify troubling discrepancies.
 With advanced POS inventory software, you can easily track every product in your store from the time it enters until the sale is made.

 - Run retail inventory counts often.
+Consider a perpetual inventory counting method.
 Frequent inventory updates will help reduce shrinkage in other areas as well.

 - Your POS can also combat internal theft.
 With employee permission levels you can control who has access to certain actions, as well as the cash drawer.

 - Employee shift reports also highlight suspicious activity, such as a high number of voids, comps, discounts, or “no sales.”

 The infographic below demonstrates the growing problem of internal theft.
 Source: National Retail Federation